SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 An aspect is a cross-cutting concern.
 A cross-cutting concerns is a common feature that's typically scattered across methods, classes, object hierarchies, or even entire object models.
 Examples for a cross-cutting concern might be logging.

+Case-preservation is whether something {{c1::stores or disregards case information}}
+Case-sensitivity is whether something {{c1::differentiates based on case}}